wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 sidebar_label: "PDF preview"
 ---
 ---
-import PdfPreview from '/learn/assets/pdf_preview_and_download.png';
-import PdfDownloadNotification from '/learn/assets/pdf_download_notification.png';
-import CreatePrefab from '/learn/assets/create_pdf_preview_prefab.png' import SelectWidget from '/learn/assets/select-custom-widget.png' import CreateProperties from '/learn/assets/add-link-and-password-property.png' import AddPackages from '/learn/assets/Pdf_dependencies.png' import AddProperty from '/learn/assets/Pdf_prefab_properties.png' import BindProperties from '/learn/assets/bind_link_and_password_properties.png' import DialogBox from '/learn/assets/password-dialog-box.png' import Password from '/learn/assets/add-password-expression.png' import ImplementPrefab from '/learn/assets/implement-prefab-to-project.png' import PdfPreviewNative from '/learn/assets/PdfPreview_native_module.png' import PdfPreviewWeb from '/learn/assets/PdfPreview_web_module.png' import PdfPreviewPrefab from '/learn/assets/PdfPreview_prefab_script.png'

-Viewing PDFs without leaving the mobile app offers ability for developers to keep their users in the app's context.
-It is possible to let PDF file download to the phone and have the user open it using a different app.
-That may not be best user experience for an app.
+Viewing PDFs without leaving the mobile app offers the ability to keep their users in the app's context.
+It is possible to download the PDF files on the phone and have the user open them using a different app.
+This might not be the best user experience for an app.
 Not all users may know how to locate and open the PDF file in a different app.
-In this how-to we will see how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.
+In this document, we will see how to add PDF preview functionality to a WaveMaker app using the `react-native-pdf` and `react-native-blob-util` libraries.

-## Adding PDF Preview in a WaveMaker App
+## Adding PDF Preview in WaveMaker App

 The `react-native-pdf` library is a React Native PDF viewer component with support for both iOS and Android.
 It uses the native libraries `PDFKit` on iOS and `PdfRenderer` on Android.
 The `react-native-blob-util` library is a React Native wrapper for the `blob-util` library.
 We can leverage these libraries to add PDF preview functionality to a WaveMaker app.
-The best way to accomplish this is through creating a prefabs in WaveMaker which will handle the PDF functional component.
+The best way to accomplish this is by creating prefabs in WaveMaker which will handle the PDF functional component.

 ## Building Prefabs in WaveMaker for PDF Preview

 The following steps will help you create your own Prefab for PDF Preview.
-Please refer to [Custom Widget](https://docs.wavemaker.com/learn/react-native/custom-widget#adding-third-party-native-libraries) to learn how to add third party libraries in WaveMaker.
+To know how to add third-party libraries see, [Custom Widget](/learn/react-native/custom-widget#adding-third-party-native-libraries).

 <img src={CreatePrefab} style={{width:"100%"}} /><br/><br/>

-1. Select widget in sidebar and search for the **Custom** widget and drag n drop to the design box
+1. Go to Widget in the sidebar and search for the **Custom** widget.
+Drag and drop it on the Design screen.

 <img src={SelectWidget} style={{width:"35%"}} /><br/><br/>

-2. Add **link** and **password** properties to the custom widget
+2. Add **link** and **Password** properties to the custom widget

 :::note
 We can render this prefab with or without password-protected files.